ravihabibillah/dicoding_android_fundamental/README.md

-"# Github User Apps using Github API"
+# Github User Apps using Github API

+*still need a lot of improvement